sbotev5/HQS/README.md

 How to run locally:

-- Have MySQL installed and Eclipse installed
+  - Have Eclipse IDE, MySQL Database.

 -  Clone git repo and checkout master branch